1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Emergency Overview

-• May cause blood disorders, eye damage, burns and convulsions.
+- It may cause blood disorders, eye damage, burns, and convulsions.

 Poison:

-• Do not allow water to get in container.
+- Do not allow water to get in the container.

 3. HEALTH EFFECTS

-Short term exposure: May cause lack of appetite, nausea, vomiting, diarrhea, dehydration, kidney damage, blood in the urine, jaundice, weakness, drowsiness, incoordination, twitching, sterility, blood disorders, convulsions, and shock.
-May also cause death.
+- Inhalation: This may cause a lack of appetite, nausea, vomiting, diarrhea, dehydration, kidney damage, blood in the urine, jaundice, weakness, drowsiness, incoordination, twitching, sterility, blood disorders, convulsions, and shock.
 Exposure to radioactive substances increases one’s risk of developing cancer.

-Long term effects: It is unlikely that long term eye contact would occur as the effects of short-term exposure, over a period, would result in serious eye damage.
-However, if long term exposure did occur, cataracts may also occur.
+- Eyes: It is unlikely that long-term eye contact would occur as the effects of short-term exposure, over a period, would result in serious eye damage.
+However, if long-term exposure did occur, cataracts may also occur.

-Long Term Effects: No information available on significant adverse effects.
+- Ingestion: No information is available on significant adverse effects.
 Prolonged exposure to uranium compounds may cause kidney damage and elevated cancer risk.

 Carcinogen Status